Cameroon Civil Aviation Authority

-The Cameroon Civil Aviation Authority (CCAA; French: Autorité aéronautique) is a public administrative establishment responsible for implementing civil aviation regulations, overseeing air transport and airport development, and ensuring civil aviation safety and security.
+The Cameroon Civil Aviation Authority (CCAA, Autorité aéronautique du Cameroun) is a public administrative establishment responsible for implementing civil aviation regulations, overseeing air transport and airport development, and ensuring civil aviation safety and security.

 Established in 1999, the CCAA serves as the government agency coordinating and monitoring civil aviation activities in Cameroon.
 Its head office is located in Yaoundé at Air Base 101.

 History

 The use of aviation for transporting people and goods significantly increased after World War II, largely due to the implementation of the Convention on International Civil Aviation (Chicago Convention).
 Signed on December 7, 1944, by 52 states, the Convention established principles and arrangements to ensure the safe and orderly development of international civil aviation.
 It also led to the creation of the International Civil Aviation Organization (ICAO), a specialized United Nations agency responsible for coordinating and regulating international air transport.

 Between 1945 and 1960, as Cameroon pursued self-determination, it developed numerous airfields, establishing internal and international air links.
 Following its independence on January 1, 1960, Cameroon ratified the Chicago Convention on January 15, 1960, committing to the uniformity of regulations, standards, procedures, and organization related to aviation to improve air navigation.

 To fulfill its obligations under the Chicago Convention, Cameroon established a Civil Aviation Authority (DAC) within the Ministry of Transport in 1963.
 From 1963 to 1998, under the direction of a Director, the DAC was responsible for air transport policy, air traffic and transport regulations, air navigation supervision, airport facility inspections, and coordination of air transport activities, including participation in international conferences.

 In response to ICAO's findings in the 1980s and 1990s that some states struggled with implementing international aviation standards, ICAO recommended the establishment of autonomous civil aviation authorities.
 Consequently, the CCAA was created under Article No. 98/023 of December 24, 1998, and reinforced by implementing decree No. 99/198 of September 16, 1999.

 Over time, the missions of the CCAA and the powers of its Director General have been extended through: